wintersnowgod/dotfiles-hyprland/README.md

 --filesystem=~/.themes:ro \
 --filesystem=~/.local/share/themes:ro
 ```
-4. I use `tuned-pdd` for power management.
+4. I use `tuned-ppd` for power management.
 You can substitute it for `power-profiles-daemon`.

 ## Dependencies
 ### Pacman pkgs